-Competition Act655
+Competition Act

 Corporate Hypocrisy has the potential to give rise to common law claims based on unlawful competition.
-Issues pertaining to competition are regulated by the Competition Act.656 trade practices which undermine a competitive economy.657 While the Competition Act does not directly regulate Greenwashing or other forms of Corporate Hypocrisy, it contains measures upon which Corporations could hold their competitors accountable for such behaviours.658
+Issues pertaining to competition are regulated by the Competition Act.

-The Competition Act was enacted to, among other things, provide for markets in which consumers have access to, and can freely select the quality and variety of goods and services they desire, and to restrain
+The Competition Act was enacted to, among other things, provide for markets in which consumers have access to, and can freely select the quality and variety of goods and services they desire, and to restrain trade practices which undermine a competitive economy.
+While the Competition Act does not directly regulate Greenwashing or other forms of Corporate Hypocrisy, it contains measures upon which Corporations could hold their competitors accountable for such behaviours.